NBISweden/workshop-reproducible-research/pages/containers/containers-5-sharing-images.md

 There would be little point in going through all the trouble of making your analyses reproducible if you can't distribute them to others.
 Luckily, sharing Docker containers is extremely easy, and can be done in several ways.
-One of the more common ways to share Docker images is through container *registries* and *repositories*.
+One of the more common ways to share Docker images is through container _registries_ and _repositories_.

 For example, a Docker registry is a service that stores Docker images, which could be hosted by a third party, publicly or privately.
 One of the most common registries is [Docker Hub](https://docs.docker.com/docker-hub/), which is a registry hosted by Docker itself.
-A repository, on the other hand, is a collection of container images with the same name but different tags, *i.e.* versions.
-For example, `ubuntu:latest` or `ubuntu:20.04`.
+A repository, on the other hand, is a collection of container images with the same name but different tags (_i.e._ versions), for example `ubuntu:latest` or `ubuntu:20.04`.
 Repositories are stored in registries.

 > **Note** <br>